ujnccs/ujnccs.github.io/_pages/about.md

   - /about.html
 ---

 <span style="color:red;">I am looking for highly motivated graduate students to join us on exciting information security projects!
-Please feel free to email your CV, Transcripts, and Publications to ist.ujn (at) gmail.com for CSC scholarship opportunities.</span>
+Please feel free to email your CV, Transcripts, and Publications to ist.ujn (at) gmail.com for CSC scholarship opportunities.
+For more information, please refer to http://ise.ujn.edu.cn/Contact_Us.htm</span>

 I am an assistant professor at University of Jinan, and also a postdoctoral researcher hosted by Prof. Yan Huang at Indiana University Bloomington.
 I obtained my Ph.D. degree from Shandong University in 2016.
 My advisor is Prof. Qiuliang Xu.